Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 **Prerequisite:** Melee Weapon, :weapon-prop-heavy: **Heavy** property

-If your :d20-attack: **Attack Roll** with this weapon misses a creature, you can deal damage to that creature equal to the ability modifier you used to make the :d20-attack: **Attack Roll**.
+If your attack roll with this weapon misses a creature, you can deal damage to that creature equal to the ability modifier you used to make the attack roll.
 This damage is the same type dealt by the weapon, and the damage can't be increased in any way, other than increasing the ability modifier.

 ---